SINTEF/Muscade.jl/docs/src/Theory.md

 *Optimisation constraints* allow to define that some situations are impossible, or inacceptable.
 For example, in a design optimisation analysis, excessive stresses would lead to failure, so would be constrained to remain under a given threshold.
 In a tracking or optimal control problem, an actuator force may not exceed some limit for the actuator's capacity.

 Optimisation constraints that have to be verified at every step (for example stresses that must remain below a critical level, at any time) require a Lagrange multiplier that changes over time, and that is thus of class ``U``.
-Optimisation constraints that act only on ``A``dofs (for example, there is a limit to the strength of steel we can order)  require a Lagrange multiplier of class ``A``.
+Optimisation constraints that act only on ``A``-dofs (for example, there is a limit to the strength of steel we can order)  require a Lagrange multiplier of class ``A``.
 With optimisation constraints, the Lagrangian is of the form

 ```math
 L^*(\Lambda,X,U^*,A^*) = Q^*(X,U^*,A^*)  + R(X,U,A) \cdot Λ